hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @GalenIvanov You are welcome!
 Er.. where did you miss it?

 [7:14:40](#16194212803743PndRV:gitter.im) <GalenIvanov (Galen Ivanov)>:
-In some codegolf answers í ½í¸„
+In some codegolf answers ğŸ˜„

 [7:16:09](#16194213693745AvuZF:gitter.im) <GalenIvanov (Galen Ivanov)>:
 I've always used the long `either key[update key value][initialize key valye]`